SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 Such an implied return is MVO consistent with the market portfolio in the sense that an optimization with the implied return would lead exactly to the market portfolio.
 This feature makes the implied return a great neutral point especially when you are benchmarked to the market portfolio as we will stay at the market portfolio until there is a strong enough expected return forecast to make us deviate.

 It is also worth to mention that we have other options in addition to the market portfolio.
-Though losing that bit of theoretical support from CAPM, we can switch to other becnmark portfolios for prior extraction maintaining the idea.
+Though losing that bit of theoretical support from CAPM, we can switch to other becnmark portfolios for prior extraction.
 Similarly as the case of the market portfolio, we will get the prior consistent with its corresponding benchmarke portfolio.
 In the financial market where most portfolio managers are benchmarked to some portfolio, the technique is of great help.

 Put the prior more formally in mathematics leads to the distribution below.
 The mean of the distribution is set to be the implied return extracted from benchmark portfolio.
 As to the variance around the prior, a matrix proportional to the unconditional covariance matrix is often used $$\Sigma_{\pi} = \tau \Sigma$$. $$\tau$$ is generally set to be $$\dfrac{1}{T}$$ or $$\dfrac{1}{T-k}$$ making $$\tau \Sigma$$ the sampling variance when we are observing the mean via the security return.

+We get our 'safe' information on the expexted return.

 $$
 \begin{aligned}